Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

 .. image:: ../_static/16_Bluetooth/image5.png
    :align: center

-(4) Once BT Config APP connected to AmebaPro2, below log will be show.
+(4) Once BT Config APP connected to AmebaPro2, below log will be shown.
     When connection is established AmebaPro2 will start searching for AP.